SEO: The Business of Optimizing

 When you first think about it, SEO (search engine optimization) could be one of those concepts that you dismiss as unnecessary.
 It’s unfamiliar to most people.
 Sounds techy and pompous, like a term that someone would make up just to appear smart.
 And it sounds dull.
 Makes your eyes cross and glaze over, like riding a stationary bike.
 That gets results and makes you healthier, but it’s boring as all get out.

 Leaving little trails for the search engine spiders to follow to your web pages used to be as easy as stuffing your content with keywords.
-Click the link for a good explanation from Alexa.
+Click the link for a good explanation of keyword stuffing, from Alexa.
 The practice was hokey then, and it’s unacceptable now.
 In fact, it works in reverse and puts the brakes on Google, Bing and the others.

 It.
 Is… Alive!

 From simple beginnings, optimization has mutated into a complex technology involving artificial intelligence (AI), machine learning and ‘entities’.
 It’s gone from words to concepts, and now Google is pushing ‘intent’.
 ‘OK Google’ changed the game.
 And the core algorithm updates move the target again.
 Now we have to figure out ‘user intent’ and optimize for it.
 Where did I put that crystal ball… ?
 Technology is advancing so rapidly that some purists have declared that ‘SEO is dead!’

 Like a physical training program, however, SEO is more than a simple set of basic exercises.
 Push ups, crunches, leg lifts and sit ups are a good start, but they sure aren’t enough to help you shed 40 pounds and get back your muscle tone.
 For that to happen, you need guidance from a personal trainer to target your efforts.
 Experience counts, while you may have to spend some cash for results.
 But I just have to mention that on my own, I’ve lost 10 pounds at least 20 times.
 See, physicality is not my area of expertise.
 I need help to get rid of the weight and keep it off.